 The novel coronavirus destroys the lungs, but the worst outcomes from COVID-19’s are related to its effects on the heart.

 In the United States, high blood pressure and diabetes are commonplace conditions with one in 10 Americans suffering from either one or both metabolic disorders.
 Hypertension and blood pressure both are serious risk factors for cardiovascular disease.
 Nearly half the adults in the United States have high blood pressure.

 According to the American College Of Cardiology, there have been reports of acute cardiac injury, arrhythmias, hypotension, tachycardia, and a high proportion of concomitant cardiovascular disease in COVID-19 infected individuals, particularly those who require more intensive care.

 The CDC and the AHA have strongly advised cardiac patients including those with congenital heart diseases, Diabetes, and hypertension to take additional precautions as the coronavirus pandemic spreads.
 Extra measures include self-isolation, flu vaccination, early identification, and treatment of bacterial pneumonia.

 HIV severely weakens the immune system making it more susceptible to all types of infections.
 However, Anti Retroviral treatment which comprises of taking one tablet a day can lower the HIV levels to an insignificant number and prevent it from taking a toll in the immune system.
 For HIV patients, it is extremely important to regularly take their ART drugs and routinely check their CD4 count.

-Asthma patients need to be prepared at all times as any conditions as minor as a flu can have life threatening acute exacerbations.
+Asthma patients need to be prepared at all times as any conditions as minor as the flu can have life-threatening acute exacerbations.
 Patients with known chronic respiratory illness should avoid all unnecessary travel and practice enhanced hygiene.

-Cancer patients receiving chemotherapy are highly prone to infections as the anti-cancer drugs severely weakens the immune system.
+Cancer patients receiving chemotherapy are highly prone to infections as the anti-cancer drugs severely weaken the immune system.